Maine

 B. Occupational licensing

 Maine has not amended its occupational licensing laws that apply to applicants with a criminal record in many years (except for one recent provision for hemp growers), and they are considerably less progressive than analogous laws in many other states.
 Under Me.
-Rev. Stat.
-Ann. tit.
+Stat. tit.
 5, § 5301(1), licensing agencies may take into consideration criminal history record information from Maine or elsewhere “relating to convictions” that have not been set aside or pardoned, but “the existence of such information shall not operate as an automatic bar to being licensed, registered or permitted to practice any profession, trade or occupation.”
 The law appears not to contemplate agency consideration of non-conviction records.

 Convictions for which incarceration for less than a year is authorized may be considered only if the offense “directly relates” to the license, or if the offense involves dishonesty or false statement. § 5301(2).
 Convictions of a sexual nature may be disqualifying in connection with certain types of health care licenses.
 In addition, the minor convictions described under in § 5301(2) may be taken into account if the licensing agency determines that the individual “has not been sufficiently rehabilitated to warrant the public trust.”
 In such event, the licensing agency “shall explicitly state in writing the reasons for a decision which prohibits the applicant, licensee, registrant or permit holder from practicing the profession, trade or occupation if that decision is based in whole or in part on conviction of any crime described in section 5301, subsection 2.”